kdeldycke/awesome-falsehood/README.md

 In the worst case, these articles might provoke an emotional reaction and cause flipping table. `(╯°□°)╯︵ ┻━┻`

+Articles featuring items that are applicable to a product and a product only can't really be considered as generic falsehood articles and should be avoided.

 ### Libraries

 When possible, we provide a list of programming libraries or modules that may